-Alexander Deschapms – Building Community through Art
+Alexander Deschamps – Building Community through Art

 Deschamps on launching Neighbors Gallery to spotlight unconventional, underrepresented art in New York